-With today’s orders list, the Texas Supreme Court issues opinions in one case.
-No new cases were chosen for argument this fall.
+With today’s orders list, the Texas Supreme Court issued two opinions and chose four cases for argument next spring.

 Attorney’s fees are not proper in child-support modification orders

 Resolving a split among the courts of appeals, the Court holds that Texas statutes do not authorize a trial court “to order a parent to pay attorney’s fees as additional child support in a non-enforcement modification suit.”

 The majority opinion contrasted other parts of the family code, which do expressly permit attorney’s fees.
 “In light of the Family Code’s detailed scheme concerning awards of attorney’s fees in [other contexts], we believe it is significant that the Family Code is silent [about them for modification suits]“.